How to Remove Concrete to Create a Garden

 If you want keep some of the slab intact (perhaps to create an “island” planting bed or to protect surrounding structures), you can rent a walk-behind concrete wet saw (with a diamond blade) like the pros use to cut through slab.
 Make the cuts before demolishing the rest of the slab, and follow the manufacturer’s and rental company’s instructions carefully.
 As mentioned, you can also hire out this work.

 Prepping the Ground for Plants

 Most plants need at least 6 to 12 inches of healthy soil for growth, plus 1 to 2 inches of mulch (if applicable).
 Dig your planting area to the appropriate depth, then fill it with the recommended blend of soil for your area and planting goals.
-The best resource for specific recommendations is a local extension service (or a master gardener or landscaper, if you happen to know one).
+The best resource for specific recommendations is a local university extension service (or a master gardener or landscaper, should you happen to know one).

 Looking for a Pro?
 Call us(866) 441-6648